 Genres:Country - Contemporary/Pop, Country - Classic, Country - Bluegrass, Country - Alternative, Specialty - Soundtrack Alternatives, Specialty - Americana/Western, Rock - Roots Rock, Rock - Hard Rock/Classic

-In the course of their 18-year history, Jupiter Coyote has played over three thousand shows, traveled everywhere and done just about everything a touring band can do.
-The innovative group has independently sold over 275,000 CDs, tens of thousands of downloads, and who knows how many bootlegs.
-JC is still trucking along, despite today’s ever-changing, increasingly unpredictable music scene.
+In the course of their 22 year history, Jupiter Coyote has played over four thousand shows, traveled everywhere and done just about everything a touring band can do.
+The innovative group has independently sold nearly half a million CDs, tens of thousands of downloads, and who knows how many bootlegs loose to fans for free.
+JC is brand name and still trucking along, despite today’s ever-changing, increasingly unpredictable music scene.

 JC plays it the way they feel it -- with little regard as to where they fall between the cracks of what is considered trendy and fashionable.
 A band prolific in its writing, skilled in its musicianship and congenial in its nature, they remain the prototype of the truly independent band.